storm-enroute/mecha/README.md

 The example project we are interested in is called `mecha-super-repo`.
 It is used to aggregate other projects.

-We took three steps in creating this super-repo:
+We took four steps in creating this super-repo.

 1. Add the `mecha` plugin to your build.
 Create the `project/plugins.sbt` file and at the following: